zzxwill/oss/intl.en-US/Utilities/ossimport/Data migration.md

 # Data migration {#concept_ydb_yjh_wdb .concept}

-This article mainly introduces the general application of OssImport and implementation of typical requirements.This article introduces ossimport's implementation of data migration requirements in a typical scenario.
+This article mainly introduces the general application of OssImport and implementation of typical requirements.

 ## Introduction to OssImport {#section_skm_zjh_wdb .section}